 If I say it’s awesome, I MEAN it!
 I haven’t seen that much splendor in a long time.
 Some rooms you just enter and stand there with your mouth wide open...
-Beauuuuuutiful!
+Beautiful!

 I played good tourist and went to the “Turkish Show” at Kervansaray.
 They had 3 rather good dancers and a cool folklore group.

-So then the announcer says: “And now, the most famous bellydancer in Turkey!”
+So then the announcer said: “And now, the most famous bellydancer in Turkey!”

-And I am thinking: “Yeah, right, let’s see who THIS is.”
+And I was thinking: “Yeah, right, let’s see who THIS is.”

 (I had heard about her perfoming in one of the shows but thought it was Orient House so it was a real surprise!)

-After my quick recovery (about 2 seconds) I grab my camera (thank goodness I had it with me!!!) and put myself in a good position to film ALL of her show.
+After my quick recovery (about 2 seconds) I grabbed my camera (thank goodness I brought it with me!!!) and put myself in a good position to film ALL of her show.

 The first two minutes she wasn’t much different from the other dancers - but after you get past the fact that she will NOT smile (I think she wants to cover her overbite?) she was just fantastic!
 Of course she danced to her own music and she was really into it.
 Great accents, great... everything!